Does God have you in a season of waiting? Would you like to know why? Here are five possible reasons you’re still in a season of waiting.

 God aligned my heart with this when I desired to be married more than I wanted God.
 By the way, singles, I happened on Alisha’s post from Become Less the other day: 3 Things to Do on Valentine’s Day (Instead of Feeling Sorry for Yourself) and loved it.
 I’m not single, but if I was I would do all three!

-You’re waiting for Him to speak when He’s spoken.
+Reason 2: You’re waiting for God to speak when He’s spoken.

 I’ve learned that He desires His children know Him more and more through His Word.
 Sometimes when I seek Him for clear direction on a specific subject or circumstance, it’s easier to understand what He would say in those times when I feel He is silent.
 I simply apply His Word.
 Or the Holy Spirit will illuminate a verse or passage connecting the dots for me.